snabbdom/snabbdom/README.md

 Snabbdom consists of an extremely simple, performant and extensible core that is only ≈ 200 SLOC.
 It offers a modular architecture with rich functionality for extensions through custom modules.
-To keep the core simple all non-esential functionality is delegated to modules.
+To keep the core simple all non-essential functionality is delegated to modules.

 You can mold Snabbdom into whatever you desire!
 Pick, choose and customize the